 If you want to be less obvious, the Embr Wave is a watch-like wearable that helps you feel more comfortable by cooling the skin on the inside of your wrist.
 The device can be adjusted with an app and basically tricks you into thinking you’re cooler without cooling down your core temperature.
 It can also warm you up.
 Here’s what we thought about the Embr Wave.

-Projected to be out sometime in 2020 is the Sony Reon Pocket.
+Released in Japan this year is the Sony Reon Pocket.
 This device goes into a pocket on the back of a specially made undershirt and is controlled with an app.
 The Reon Pocket can only keep you cool or warm for up to 90 minutes before needing a charge, but it may be a good purchase for exercising or working outdoors.

 For those who want to be cool but don’t want air blowing on them, the ChiliPad is another, lower-priced bed-cooling pad that uses the same concept, but doesn’t have the nifty app.comes with a cooling pad that you can slip over your mattress.
 It’s cooled through fluid inside the mattress pad.
 The pad is controlled with an app that can be set on a cooling schedule, just in case you’re warmer during certain parts of the night than others.
 The

-The books, and the ability to connect with other smart devices through Alexa commands.
+Thehas tons of different smart functions to help you sleep better, including sleep tracking, built-in speakers for calming music or audiobooks, and the ability to connect with other smart devices through Alexa commands.
 For example, you can use it to control your smart AC unit while you’re in bed.
-It’s also made of moisture-wicking, temperature-controlling fabric to keep you cool.has tons of different smart functions to help you sleep better, including sleep tracking, built-in speakers for calming music or audio
+It’s also made of moisture-wicking, temperature-controlling fabric to keep you cool.

 Smart AC window units